 3. Adhere to Packaging Guidelines: Ensure your packages meet USPS’s packaging guidelines to prevent damage during transit and qualify for specific services, such as Priority Mail Flat Rate boxes.

-By utilizing USPS’s services, you can tap into their expertise in mail and package delivery, access various shipping options, and benefit from their extensive post offices and carriers network.
+By utilizing USPS’s services, you can tap into its expertise in mail and package delivery, access various shipping options, and benefit from its extensive network of post offices and carriers.

 UPS Services and Options